Tex (novel): Plot

 The book opens with Tex McCormick, a 15-year-old who loves horses, and his brother Mason, living in a country home in a small town.
-Their mother died years before, and their father goes off for months at a time, leaving Mason, a high school senior and a star basketball player, and Tex at home.
+Their mother died years before, and their father goes off touring rodeos for months at a time, leaving Mason, a high school senior and a star basketball player, and Tex at home.

 Tex comes home to find the two brothers' horses sold.
 Tex considered his horse Negrito a friend, but Mason had to sell the horses to ensure they would have enough to eat through the winter.
 This action sets Tex against his brother for most of the book.

-Living in the larger ranch house next door are the Collinses, who include Mason’s best friend Bob, Tex's best friend Johnny, and the younger sister whom Tex loves, Jamie.
+Living in the larger ranch house next door are the Collins, who include Mason's best friend Bob, Tex's best friend Johnny, and the younger sister whom Tex loves, Jamie.
 The Collins patriarch, Cole, thinks Mason and Tex are a bad influence.

 After a turn of events involving Tex and Mason's father, Tex runs away to the city with a family friend and gets shot.
 Cole calls the ambulance and he gets hospital care and recovers.
 He eventually learns that just living life and staying with his brother is the best thing for him.